Mariner 2: Solar panel output

 On October 31, the output from one solar panel (with solar sail attached) deteriorated abruptly.
 It was diagnosed as a partial short circuit in the panel.
 As a precaution, the cruise science instruments were turned off.
 A week later, the panel resumed normal function, and cruise science instruments were turned back on.
 The panel permanently failed on November 15, but Mariner 2 was close enough to the Sun that one panel could supply adequate power; thus, the cruise science experiments were left active.

 Encounter with Venus

 Mariner 2 was the first spacecraft to successfully encounter another planet, passing as close as 34773 km to Venus after 110 days of flight on December 14, 1962.

 Post encounter

 After encounter, cruise mode resumed.
 Spacecraft perihelion occurred on December 27 at a distance of 105,464,560 km.
 The last transmission from Mariner 2 was received on January 3, 1963, at 07:00 UTC, making the total time from launch to termination of the Mariner 2 mission 129 days.

-Mariner 2 remains in heliocentric orbit.
+After passing Venus, Mariner 2 entered heliocentric orbit.